 Going off at a tangent is not welcomed in academic writing.

 Even if you include some background information or additional data, you have to relate it to the essay’s thesis.

 Academic writing tends to be impersonal and formal in terms of tone.
 The point is to be objective.
 Your feelings and opinions are an important part of the essay.

 But you do not express them with inflammatory or emotive language that could offend the reader.
 Instead, you rely on factual evidence and logical reasoning.

 5 Ways Academic Writing Prepares You for the Workplace

-If you think that you leave your academic writing skills behind once you get your qualification, think again.
+If you think that you will leave your academic writing skills behind once you get your qualification, think again.
 These skills will have you in good standing in the workplace as well.

 This will become even more apparent if you get into a leadership and management position.

 To be an effective leader or manager, communication is a critical skill.
 If you cannot communicate properly, you will not be taken seriously.